ceejbot/polyclay/README.md

 `ModelFunc.defineAttachment(name, mimetype);`

-The prototype will have `get_name` and `set_anem` functions added to it, wrapped into the property *name*.
+The prototype will have `get_name` and `set_name` functions added to it, wrapped into the property *name*.
 Also, `fetch_name` will be defined to fetch the attachment data asynchronously from couch.
 Attachment data is saved when the model is saved, not when it is set using the property.

 You can also save and remove attachments directly: